-Brendan Rodgers' side go into the Europa League game 2-0 down on aggregate and missing a host of big names but the Spanish goalkeeper says the Anfield fans can turn the tie aroundPepe Reina insists Liverpool can still progress to the last 16 of the Europa League despite being 2-0 down on aggregate to Zenit St Petersburg and missing a host of attacking players for Thursday's clash.
+Brendan Rodgers' side goes into the Europa League game 2-0 down on aggregate and missing a host of big names, but the Spanish goalkeeper says the Anfield fans can turn the tie.

 Daniel Sturridge and Philippe Coutinho are ineligible for Brendan Rodgers' side while Fabio Borini is likely to miss the rest of the season with a dislocated shoulder, leaving options in forward areas thinly spread.